HackListX/HackListX.github.io/index.md

 ## HackListX

 This is a list of Information Security-related streams.
-Please contribute missing streams or errors via a pull request, an issue, or the Discord link below.
+Please contribute missing streams or errors via a pull request, an issue, or [this Discord](https://discord.gg/C9k5tJYHcr).
 The Original Hacklists are still maintained and can be found as a Google Doc [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) or a Google Sheet [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
-There is a colaboritive version of this [here](https://infosecstreams.github.io/) that motivated me to create version while learning new skills.
+There is a colaboritive version of this [here](https://infosecstreams.github.io/) that motivated me to create this version while and learn new skills.

 ## Streamers